PLANS TO REJOIN THE CAST OF THE MUNSTERS IN THE UPCOMING REUNION FILM

 The Munsters reunion will air on Netflix in the summer of 2019.

 Josh Lorenzo is a part-time humor writer, featured in various places, such as McSweeney’s and the Washington Post.
+He writes a regular satirical column, Don’t Feed the Animals at Political Animal Magazine.
 He also has a blog at www.theauthorofsarcasm.com He lives is in suburban Maryland with his wife and two children.

 Image: Caricature of Paul Ryan, by Donkey Hotey